treyhendrix/ani-ratios/Scripts/GRANH1_R_Code.md

 # Data

-The data set analyzed in this study will be made publicly available in the figshare repository upon publication.
+The data set analyzed in this study will be made publicly available in the Figshare repository upon publication.
 The DOI [doi.org/10.6084/m9.figshare.21760979](http://doi.org/10.6084/m9.figshare.21760979) has been reserved, and it will become active if the paper is accepted for publication.
 We apologize for any inconvenience.
 The data file